 Secondly, the woman driving was potentially quite attractive, if a little older than me.
-I say ‘potentially’, because the sun was shining across her windscreen, so I could only tell that she was a brunette (my preference), appeared to be nicely proportioned, and was driving the sort of car which showed she had taste.
+I say ‘potentially’, because the sun was shining across her windscreen, so I could only tell that she was a brunette (my preference), nicely proportioned, and was driving the sort of car which showed she had taste.

-Thirdly, and most importantly, the car was approximately six inches from my fucking bumper, so it was a little hard not to take notice.
+Thirdly, and most importantly, the car was approximately six inches from my FUCKING BUMPER, so it was a little hard not to take notice.